 Marine litter is a universal issue.
 Defined as any persistent, manufactured or processed solid material that enters the marine environment (Galgani et al., 2010), marine litter contaminates environments from the poles to the equator and from the deep sea to the shoreline (Thompson, Moore, vom Saal, & Swan, 2009).
 Research has shown that litter can have harmful impacts on the environment and wildlife, such as through ingestion, entanglement, and changing entire ecosystems by transporting species to non-native environments (Hall, 2000; Kershaw, Katsuhiko, Lee, Leemseth, & Woodring, 2011).
 However, we know less about the impact of litter on people.

 Environmental psychology studies have shown that people dislike litter; whether a beach is clean or littered plays an important role in deciding which beach to visit (Ballance, Ryan, & Turpie, 2000; Tudor & Williams, 2006).
 Previous research that explores the nature-human relationship has shown that clean coastlines can provide a range of benefits to people; such as people reporting feeling happier, healthier, and mentally restored (Ashbullby, Pahl, Webley, & White, 2013; Hipp & Ogunseitan, 2011).
 A related psychological theory is the Attention Restoration Theory (Kaplan & Kaplan, 1989), which states that mental fatigue and concentration can be enhanced by natural scenes, and facilitate positive experiences with nature.
 One study, however, has found that these properties, thus benefits, are not as pronounced when the environment is less pristine (Pretty, Peacock, Sellens, & Griffin, 2005).
-However, no research has explicitly examined the impact of litter specifically on people’s well-being, that is, how individuals think and feel about their lives (Dolan & White, 2008).
+However, no research had explicitly examined the impact of litter specifically on people’s well-being, that is, how individuals think and feel about their lives (Dolan & White, 2008).

 Using two quantitative studies, participants in southwest England (n = 79 and 19 respectively) viewed carefully manipulated coastal pictures that were either clean or had marine litter present.
-Using both quantitative and qualitative approaches, participants’ affective responses to the images were examined (as reported in Wyles, Pahl, Thomas, & Thompson, 2015).
+Using both quantitative and qualitative approaches, participants’ perceived restorativeness and affective responses to the images were examined (as reported in Wyles, Pahl, Thomas, & Thompson, 2015).
 Coastal scenes with rubbish were found to have harmful impacts on individuals’ well-being; eliciting negative emotional reactions (e.g., reported feeling sad) and, rather than having restorative qualities, respondents felt these littered images were detrimental to their overall well-being (Wyles et al., 2015).
 By demonstrating the well-being risk associated with marine litter, this case study further stresses the importance of conserving the aquatic environment by addressing the global issue of marine litter, which is harmful to not only the environment, but also to people who visit the coast.
 Environmental psychological solutions are especially encouraged, focusing on interventions that address the initial act of littering (understanding how and why the rubbish enters the environment in the first place) in addition to retrospective solutions (picking up the rubbish).

 Local perceptions of environmental change in a community-based marine resource management setting